soulhotel/yor-mc-lite/README.md

 ## Your very own Media Conversion Tool (lite)

 ###### Limitations: The *lite* tag indicates the simplicity of the tool.
-It is a one at a time operation, meant to give the user easy 1,2,3 steps to get their desired outcome.
+It is a one at a time operation, meant to give the User easy 1,2,3 steps to get their desired outcome.
 Due to the nature of its simplicity - options are limited to about 20.
 But the script is well structured, about 200 lines of code, it can be easily forked and modified to fully utilize the power of FFMPEG, without the need for GUI.

 ## Brief Description

 This tool is a simple & light weight Bash script that utilizes the FFMPEG library.
-It gives the user very easy 1-2-3 steps to convert different media files (gif,mp4,mkv,webm,webp) to different types with different formats and different flavors.
+It gives the User very easy 1-2-3 steps to convert different media files (gif,mp4,mkv,webm,webp) to different types with different formats and different flavors.

 The script can be run in any directory, you can **drag & drop** your media file into the script and it will detect it.